 Public safety also remains a top priority.
-City's newly integrated Computer Aided Dispatch (CAD) and Records Management system was one of the major projects being implemented this year.
+City's newly integrated Computer Aided Dispatch (CAD) and Records Management system continues to be a major project.
 The City is consolidating its two current CAD systems onto one platform.
 The ability to run both Police and Fire Department dispatch communications through a consolidated system allows for a coordinated public safety response, a decrease in call processing time, the delivery time of incident-related supplemental information, and ultimately reducing emergency response time.
-Fire dispatch communications successfully went live in March 2024.
+Fire dispatch communications successfully went live in March 2024 and Police dispatch is slated to go live in the upcoming year.
 Our public safety departments continue to be a priority, and the implementation of the new CAD and records management system is another major investment in facilities and technology in recent years.
+Also, as mentioned above for FY25, \$3.3 million will be used for the purchase of two fire apparatus for City, which will replace some of the Springfield Fire Department's (SFD) aging fleet that are at the end of their useful lives.
+The replacement of these vehicles continues the provision of public safety and will improve, and contribute to, the quality of life for the citizens of the City of Springfield by protecting, serving, and working with the community.
+Another \$2.5 million will be used for costs associated with procuring new Body-Worn Cameras, Tasers and necessary IT software upgrades for the Springfield Police Department (SPD).
+This purchase will provide the latest in innovative technology to first responders and ensure that the response calls for service can be handled in the safest and most efficient ways possible.
+This purchase will allow SPD to maintain critical public safety programs in the best interest of both officers and citizens alike.